 You should consult with a financial advisor before purchasing a policy.

 Do I need my life insurance policy to grow cash value?

-If you have dependents but your financial situation is uncomplicated, meaning you need life insurance for your dependents only for a specific period of time, a term life insurance policy can be the most fitting and affordable option with high coverage amounts.
+Suppose your financial situation is uncomplicated, and you need life insurance only for a specific time.
+In that case, a term life insurance policy can be the most suitable and affordable option with high coverage amounts.

-Universal life insurance may be right for you if three conditions are met:
+Universal life insurance may be right for you if:

-- you are willing to put in the work managing and monitoring your policy’s investment account
+- You are willing to manage and monitor your policy’s investment account